 My Internship as a Graphic Designer at Bali’s International Film Festival

-My tasks and responsibilities as an intern for the film festival
+My responsibilities as an intern for the film festival

-My difficulties and challenges before arriving in Bali and how my Bali travel changed my life.
+My challenges arriving in Bali and how it ended up changing my life

-I had to find something in myself that I have never encountered before to push through these moments.
-I had to put in a lot of work to meet new people and gain that sense of belonging in the island.
-Personally, I know many people, who after spending less than two weeks in a new country either for an exchange program, or a new job/internship, they would panic and book their flight back home.
+I had to put in a lot of work to push through these moments and gain that sense of belonging in the island.
+I knew many people, who after spending less than a week in a new country for an exchange program, or a new job or internship abroad, they would panic and book their flight back home.
 Getting out of your comfort zone is a cliché term that sounds easier said than done.
-Fortunately, I knew what that term meant, and what I was getting myself into, mainly because I have had the same experience before.
+Fortunately, I knew exactly what that term meant.
 As I expected, going through that first phase, and eventually finding the people who matched my energy and vibe made a big turn on this experience.
-What appeared to be one of the most challenging periods of my life turned out to be the greatest thing I have ever experienced.
+What appeared to be one of the most challenging periods turned out to be the greatest thing I have ever experienced.

 What I ended up enjoying the most about Bali, as corny as it sounds, is that feeling of freedom that I didn't feel back home.
 If I wanted to go on a boat trip, climb a mountain, party hard till dawn, or just chill nearby the beach, I could do it whenever I wanted and with whoever I wanted.
 It's a pretty chill and soothing lifestyle that transformed me into a more free and happy person.

 Looking back at it now, I can confidently say that my internship abroad was the greatest experience I’ve ever lived.

 And since it is a film internship, it would be strange if no film ever came out of it, wouldn’t it?